janpipek/eda-polars-way/slides/slides.md

 ### What is polars?

-- Library for manipulation with tabular data
+- Library for manipulation with tabular data*
 - Contender to pandas (and many more similar tools)
-- Since 20XX, started by Ritchie Vink
+- Since 2020, started by Ritchie Vink

 ---

 ### Why polars?

-- Performance
+- Performance (rust)
 - Clean(er) API
-- Query optimization
+- Lazy evaluation & query optimization
 - Cool kid on the block

 ---